gitbls/sdm/README.md

 Once you have the apt-cacher server configured you can use the `--aptcache` *IPaddr* sdm command switch to configure the IMG system to use the APT cacher.

 If you have other existing, running Pis that you want to convert to using your apt-cacher server, copy sdm-apt-cacher to each one and execute the command 'sudo /path/to/sdm-apt-cacher client`.

+## 32-bit and/or 64-bit

+Running on 64-bit RasPiOS sdm can customize, explore, burn, and mount both 32-bit and 64-bit RasPiOS images.

+However, running on 32-bit RasPiOS sdm can only mount and burn 64-bit images.
+The systemd-nspawn command on 32-bit RasPiOS is not able to operate against a 64-bit RasPiOS image.

 ## Bread crumbs